-DO YOU SUFFER FROM “START OVER ON MONDAY” SYNDROME?
+DO YOU SUFFER FROM THE “START OVER ON MONDAY” CYCLE?

 First of all, if you struggle with “start over on Monday syndrome,” you are not alone.
 I struggled with it as well, and so have many new clients who first start working with me.

-Here’s 4 reasons why many of us struggle with “start over on Monday syndrome,” and what we can do to fix this once and for all.
+Here’s 4 reasons why many of us struggle with the “start over on Monday cycle,” and what we can do to fix this once and for all.